MexicanRestaurant-HDR/MexicanRestaurant-HDR/README.md

-- 👋 Hi, I’m @MexicanRestaurant-HDR
+- 👋 Hi, I’m @MexicanRestaurant-HDR!
-- 👀 I’m interested in mexican restaurants and Food
+- 👀 I’m interested in mexican restaurants and food.
 - 🌱 I’m currently learning how to cook!
 - 💞️ I’m looking to collaborate on finding good mexican restaurants.